PostHog/posthog.com/contents/tutorials/bootstrap-feature-flags-react.md

 Bootstrapping feature flags make them available before React and PostHog load on the client side.
 This enables many uses including routing to different pages before load, content being available on first load, and visual consistency.

-To show you how you can set up bootstrap feature flags, we are going to build a React app, add PostHog, set up an Express server to server-side render our React app, and finally bootstrap our flags.
+To show you how you can set up bootstrap feature flags, we are going to build a React app, add PostHog, set up an Express server to render our React app on the server-side, and finally bootstrap our flags from the server to the client.

 > Already have an app set up?
 [Skip straight to the feature flag bootstrapping implementation](#handle-feature-flags-on-the-backend).